-Labelling Matters is a partnership project of Compassion in World Farming, Eurogroup for Animals, RSPCA, and Soil Association.
+Labelling Matters comprises Compassion in World Farming, Eurogroup for Animals, RSPCA, and Soil Association.

 Compassion in World Farming was founded over 40 years ago in 1967 by a British farmer who became horrified by the development of modern, intensive factory farming.